markjlyon/pointeddicelessrpg/rules.md

 ### Active

-An Active stance allows the character to use 150% of their Aspect value for active skill use and combat purposes, but only 50% of their Aspect value for resistive and defensive purposes.
+An Active stance allows the character to use 150% of their Aspect value for opposed active skill use and opposed combat purposes, but only 50% of their Aspect value for resistive and defensive purposes.

 ### Balanced